impatient/grunt-traceur/README.md

 * `experimental` - Turn on all experimental features
 * `blockBinding` - Turn on support for `let` and `const`

+* `fileRoot` - Not a traceur option, used to determine layout of copied files.
+No need to force concatenating/inline module behavior.

 ## Contributing
 In lieu of a formal styleguide, take care to maintain the existing coding style.
 Add unit tests for any new or changed functionality.
 Lint and test your code using [Grunt](http://gruntjs.com/).